No more babies

 Luckily they didn’t have to do the bigger surgery, and I was out of the hospital a few hours later.

 This whole experience just has been both physically and mentally very tiring.
 Last week, when I first started having a little spotting, I realized that I really really still wanted to have another baby.
-We had gotten so excited about a new family member, and me and Matt even talked that if something was to happen, we still probably would consider another baby.
+We had gotten so excited about a new family member, and I and Matt even talked that if something was to happen, we still probably would consider another baby.

 Now – not so much.
 Now I’m just so thankful that we have been able to have three healthy children, and I do not want to go through what I just did, and I’m ready to say; we’re done.
 Unless of course, the next birth control method fails us too.